philamp/jellygrail/README.md

 > ⚠ Your local folders must be mounted inside /mounts and they must contain at least a 'movies' folder or a 'shows' folder (it follows the same naming convention as when mounting with rclone RD fork)
 >
-> ⚠ local 'movies' folders supports video files that would be directly inside this folder.
+> ⚠ local 'movies' folders also supports video files that would be directly inside this folder.
 But shows must always be in a subfolder (ex : video/shows/scrubs/video.mkv)

 #### 🐳 4.3/ Final part